lbittarello/Microeconometrics.jl/docs/src/model_specification.md

 The bandwidth and the kernel function control the upper bound.
 `time` specifies the column of `DF` that contains the date of each observation (`Date`).

-The first method takes a bandwidth and uses the Parzen kernel.
-The second method takes a kernel function instead, which must incorporate the bandwidth.
-The first method is equivalent to setting `x -> parzen(x / bandwidth)`.
 The following kernels are predefined for convenience:
 Bartlett (`bartlett`), Parzen (`parzen`), Truncated (`truncated`) and Tukey-Hanning (`tukeyhanning`).